Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times

-The results of their analysis are presented in Fig.~\ref{fig:cons_frac}, where the blue shaded area represents constraints derived from gamma-ray observations, the red shaded area represents constraints from neutrinos, and the black shaded area represents constraints from neutrinos associated with merged PBHs.
+The resulting constraints are summarized in Fig.~\ref{fig:cons_frac}.
+The blue shaded region shows limits derived from gamma‑ray observations, the red shaded region corresponds to limits from neutrino observations, and the black shaded region represents limits obtained from neutrinos produced by merged PBHs.

 We note that Eq.~(\ref{eq:initial_f}), originally derived for standard Hawking evaporation, can also be applied to memory-burdened primordial black holes (PBHs) to derive constraints, despite their non-standard radiation.
 The key effect of memory burden is that after a PBH loses half of its initial mass via standard Hawking radiation, the evaporation slows down dramatically, allowing light PBHs to survive to the present day.
 Under the usual assumption that the memory burden activates exactly at this threshold (the most conservative estimate, see~\cite{Dvali:2024hsb}), and that the post-activation lifetime far exceeds the age of the Universe for our mass range ($\sim 10^{3}-10^{9}~\rm g$), the present-day mass is $M_{\rm cur}\simeq M_{i}/2$.

 Assuming comoving number density conservation during the standard evaporation phase (the number of PBHs remains constant, only the mass decreases), we can rescale Eq.~(\ref{eq:initial_f}) to relate the initial mass fraction $\beta(M_i)$ to the current abundance $f_{\rm PBH}(M_{\rm cur})$: